Learn something new every day More Info... by email

 Despite that, there are some true advantages to homes with a raised foundation.
 For example, there is less of a need for grading and leveling if a home has such a foundation.
 Also, in a flood-prone area, there is some additional protection against flooding.

 Another benefit of a raised foundation comes when working under the home.
 Getting to plumbing or other areas under the home is easier with a raised foundation.
-Also, the raised foundation allows for the opportunity to put in a basement.
+Also, this type of foundation allows for the opportunity to put in a basement.

 However, a number of disadvantages are also associated with a raised foundation.
 The maintenance required on them is usually more than is required for concrete slab homes.
 Also, the crawl space underneath the home provides an ideal living space for a number of undesirable animals.
 While there may be ways to keep such animals out, it may be a constant battle.